 Steps your small business can take to provide major cybersecurity gains for relatively little time and money.

-Over half of small businesses suffered data breaches in the past year.
-But there are steps your small business can take to provide major cybersecurity gains for relatively little time and money.
+Small businesses are adapting quickly to our new work-from-anywhere world.
+But with increased flexibility comes additional cybersecurity risk.
+Just in the past year, over half of small businesses suffered data breaches.
+Fortunately, there are steps your small and growing business can take to provide major security gains for relatively little time and money.

-Below are five ways small businesses can protect themselves from cyber threats.
-These recommendations build on Jim Alkove’s tips to secure your remote environment, but are effective for any combination of remote work, reopening physical workplaces, and ramping up ecommerce efforts.
+As a fellow at the Aspen Tech Policy Hub and a security engineer at Salesforce, my work on cybersecurity solutions for small businesses has given me insight into what works and what doesn’t.
+Below are five ways small and growing businesses can protect themselves from cyber threats.
+These recommendations build on Jim Alkove’s tips to secure your remote environment, but are effective for any combination of remote work and reopening physical workplaces.

-1. Block malicious sites before they target you
+1. Block malicious websites before they target you

 Pro tip: Use a DNS platform tool to help prevent your computer or device from going to malicious websites.

-2. Make it easy to create and manage strong passwords through password managers and add an extra layer of security with two-factor authentication
+2. Easily create and manage strong passwords through password managers and add an extra layer of security with two-factor authentication

-Many people are generally familiar with the threat of a stolen, guessed, or otherwise compromised password.
-Yet, password attacks are still commonly used by cyber attackers.
+Many people are familiar with the threat of a stolen, guessed, or otherwise compromised password, but password attacks are still commonly used by cyber attackers.
 Your first line of defense is to create strong passwords for all of your accounts.
-One way you can get help creating and managing strong passwords is to use a password manager application.
-Use a low cost password manager that provides small business solutions, such as LastPass or Dashlane.
+One way you can get help creating and managing strong passwords is to use a password manager app.
+Use a low-cost password manager that provides small business solutions, such as LastPass or Dashlane.

 Pro tip: Schedule updates during times when you know you won’t be working on your computer.
 When updates run overnight or during coffee or screen breaks, they’re much less likely to disrupt your workflow.